yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 model while preserving its standard-deviation model.

-The stage then computes absolute parameter movement for amplitude, width, and offset for every selected atom.
+The stage then computes absolute parameter movement for amplitude, width, and offset for every input atom.
 Active atoms are summarized by the 95th percentile.
-The candidate is considered converged only when all three active-set squared percentile changes are below `kLocalFittingParameterChangeTolerance`.
+Parameter convergence requires all three active-set squared percentile changes to be below `kLocalFittingParameterChangeTolerance`.
+The candidate must also pass the quality gate described below before the loop applies it as converged.

 Atoms are frozen when their maximum absolute parameter movement stays below `sqrt(kLocalFittingParameterChangeTolerance) * 0.1` for three consecutive active iterations.
+A frozen atom can be thawed again when a currently active selected neighbor changes by at least `sqrt(kLocalFittingParameterChangeTolerance)`.
-Frozen atoms are not thawed.
-They no longer participate in the joint offset solve or per-atom refit, but their fitted Gaussian remains in the snapshot so active neighbors can subtract them as fixed signal contributions.
+Frozen atoms do not participate in the joint offset solve or per-atom refit while they remain frozen, but their fitted Gaussian remains in the snapshot so active neighbors can subtract them as fixed signal contributions.

 The best fixed-point candidate is tracked separately.
 At second-stage entry, the initial residuals define one fixed Huber scale and cutoff for this fitting